hackerearthclub/CODE2RACE/README.md

 # CODE2RACE --- Dive into coding world
 # Let's celebrate HacktoberFest 😎

-One problem will be given everyday. 😁
+One question will be given everyday as an issue. 😁

 #### Submit your solutions as pull-requests to the *solutions* subdirectory in this repository.